-The late medieval code of chivalry however, arose from the idealisation brought by the synthesis of Germanic and Roman medieval martial traditions that often involved military bravery, training, and service to others.
+The late medieval code of chivalry, however, arose from the idealization brought by the synthesis of Germanic and Roman martial traditions that often involved military bravery, training, and service to others.

-The Knights Code of Chivalry was prevalent during the dark ages and everyone understood what it entailed.
+The Knights’ Code of Chivalry was prevalent during the dark ages and everyone understood what it entailed.
 There was not an actual code so to speak.
 However, the code of chivalry during the medieval era was understood to be a set of rules that were beyond combat.

 “The medieval period was also known for violence and death, thus it was also called the Dark Ages.
 Knights were expected to have the strength and skills to face combat but they must also know how to temper their aggressive side with chivalrous acts”

 Knights all throughout the middle ages had made several kinds of vows.
-Most of these vows revolved around the a common concept which was chivalry.
+Most of these vows revolved around the common concept which was chivalry.

 Another set of vows was Leon Gautier’s La Chevalerie, which was a popular summary of the ancient code of chivalry.
-It was also called the Ten Commandments of Chivalry and it included the following commands:
+It was also called the Ten Commandments of Chivalry and it included the following commands.

-The Song of Roland was famous for describing the betrayal of Count Roland and his death in the hands of the Saracens.
+The Song of Roland was famous for describing the betrayal of Count Roland and his death at the hands of the Saracens.
 Roland was a loyal defender of Lord Charlemagne and his code of conduct was the key to defining chivalry during the medieval era.

 During the 14th century, the Duke of Burgundy broke the Knights Code of Chivalry into several virtues.
 These virtues included the following: